vectordotdev/vector/docs/usage/configuration/sinks/kafka.md

     # * default: false
     enabled = false

-    # Absolute path to an additional CA certificate file, in PEM format.
+    # Absolute path to an additional CA certificate file, in DER or PEM format
+    # (X.509).
     #
     # * optional
     # * no default
     ca_path = "/path/to/certificate_authority.crt"

-    # Absolute path to a certificate file used to identify this connection, in PEM
+    # Absolute path to a certificate file used to identify this connection, in DER
+    # or PEM format (X.509) or PKCS#12.
+If this is set and is not a PKCS#12
-    # format.
-If this is set, `key_path` must also be set.
+    # archive, `key_path` must also be set.
     #
     # * optional
     # * no default
     crt_path = "/path/to/host_certificate.crt"

     # Absolute path to a certificate key file used to identify this connection, in
-    # PEM format.
+    # DER or PEM format (PKCS#8).
 If this is set, `crt_path` must also be set.
     #
     # * optional
     # * no default